nvvssmanyam/Java/README.md

 Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the de.codecentric.springbootsample.Application class from your IDE.
+One way is to execute the main method in the com.inm.stores.DepartmentStores.DepartmentStoresApplication class from your IDE.

 Alternatively you can use the Maven build and deploy into tomcat like so: